AbateLab/DAb-seq/README.md

 ## DAb-seq in Docker

 Running the DAb-seq pipeline in a Docker container is recommended and ensures that the pipeline dependencies are installed and configured properly.
+The Docker image is hosted on [DockerHub](https://hub.docker.com/r/bendemaree/dab-seq).

 1. Build the DAb-seq image using Docker:
 ```